Ready to start your new adventure?

 NOTE: We welcome full time serving members of the public emergency services and Óglaigh na hÉireann and make considerations for these members due to the nature of the work they do.
 These considerations will be made on a case-by-case basis at each applicants interview.

 It is a requirement to have Discord voice and text communication software (as we use this to conduct interviews and communicate with our members).
-You can access it on your browser here .
+It can be accessed it on browser here .
 (They also have a PC desktop app and mobile apps for both Android and iOS).
+Applicants will be asked to verify their Discord account with our system as part of the application process.

 It is a requirement to have the Teamspeak 3 voice software (or be able to install it, you can download it here ) and a high quality, working microphone.
 If an applicant is not familiar with Teamspeak 3, that’s okay – this can be resolved at the inteview phase.